lilianschuster/oggm_mb_sandbox_option_intercomparison/README.md

 ---
-**When using the code, please refer to the original publication in addition to this GitHUB repository (see below)** Schuster, L., Rounce, D. R., and Maussion, F.: Glacier projections sensitivity to temperature-index model choices and calibration strategies, Annals of Glaciology. in review, 2023.
+**When using the code, please refer to the below original publication in addition to this repository:**
+Schuster, L., Rounce, D. R., and Maussion, F.: Glacier projections sensitivity to temperature-index model choices and calibration strategies, Annals of Glaciology. in review, 2023.

 ---